-It would be fair to say that this is neither obvious, nor intuitive, so in this release, we've sought to radically improve how Node status is calculated and represented within the Orion Platform.
+It would be fair to say that this is neither obvious, nor intuitive, so in this release, we've sought to radically improve how Node status is calculated and represented within Orion.

-The first thing people usually notice after adding a few nodes to the Orion Platform, is that node thresholds for things like CPU & Memory utilization appear to have no effect on the overall status of the node, and they'd be right.
+The first thing people usually notice after adding a few nodes to Orion is that node thresholds for things like CPU & Memory utilization appear to have no effect on the overall status of the node, and they'd be right.
 Those thresholds can be used to define your alerts, but node status itself has historically only represented the reachability of the node.
-That, unfortunately, complicates troubleshooting by obfuscating legitimate issues as well as adds unnecessary confusion.
-For example, in the image below, I'm often asked why the state of the node is “green” when the CPU Load and Memory utilization are obviously critical?
+That, unfortunately, complicates troubleshooting by obfuscating legitimate issues, as well as adds unnecessary confusion.
+For example, in the image below, I'm often asked why the state of the node itself is 'green' when CPU Load and Memory utilization is obviously critical?
 A very fair and legitimate question.

-With the introduction of Enhanced Status in Orion Platform 2019.2, any Node threshold can now be disabled simply by editing the node and unchecking the box next to the warning or critical thresholds of the metric you're not interested in.
-Don't want a node to ever go into a “Critical” state as a result of high response time to keep the boss off your back, but still want to receive a warning when things are really bad?
-No worries, just disable the “Critical” threshold, leave the “Warning” threshold enabled and adjust the value to what constitutes “really bad” for your environment.
+With the introduction of Enhanced Status in Orion Platform 2019.2, now any Node threshold can be disabled simply by editing the node and unchecking the box next to the warning or critical thresholds of the metric you're not interested in.
+Don't want a node to ever go into a 'Critical' state as a result of high response time to keep the bossman off your back, but still want to receive a warning when things are really bad?
+No worries, just disable the 'Critical' threshold, leave the 'Warning' threshold enabled and adjust the value to what constitutes 'really bad' for your environment.

-If so inclined, you can even disable these individual warning and critical thresholds globally from [Settings > All Settings > Orion Thresholds] for each individual node metric.
+If so included, you can even disable these individual warning and critical thresholds globally from [Settings > All Settings > Orion Thresholds] for each individual node metric.

-Similar to Groups, we wanted to provide users with the ability to control how node status rollup was calculated on an individual, per-node basis for ultimate flexibility.
-When editing the properties of a single node or multiple nodes, you’ll now find a new option for “Status roll-up mode” where you can select from Best, Mixed, or Worst.
+Similar to Groups, we wanted to provide users with the ability to control how node status rollup was calculated on an individual per-node basis for ultimate flexibility.
+When editing the properties of a single node or multiple nodes, you will now find a new option for 'Status roll-up mode' where you can select from 'Best', 'Mixed', or 'Worst'.